ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/deployment-guide/serverless-deployment.md

 - **Step 03:** Install the Azure Functions Core Tools, which are necessary for deploying and testing Azure Functions in this GitHub Actions environment.
 - **Step 04:** Deploy the built Ballerina application to an Azure Function App.
 This step uploads the packaged function to Azure and configures it for serverless execution.

+For more reference,
+- See [AWS Lambda](https://ballerina.io/learn/aws-lambda/) for more information.
-See [Azure Functions](https://ballerina.io/learn/azure-functions/) for information about deployment options can be used in Azure Functions.
+- See [Azure Functions](https://ballerina.io/learn/azure-functions/) for information about deployment options can be used in Azure Functions.